neondatabase/website/content/docs/import/migrate-mssql.md

 ## Pgloader configuration

-- `Pgloader` automatically detects table schemas and indexes/constraints, but depending on the input table schemas, you might need to specify manual overrides in the configuration file.
+- `Pgloader` automatically detects table schemas, indexes, and constraints, but depending on the input table schemas, you might need to specify manual overrides in the configuration file.
 Refer to the [Command clauses](https://pgloader.readthedocs.io/en/latest/command.html#common-clauses) section of the `pgloader` documentation for more information.

 - With Azure SQL database, `pgloader` often runs into connection errors.
 To solve them, you might need to manually specify the FreeTDS driver configuration (which `pgloader` uses to connect to MSSQL).
-Please refer to the related [Github issues](https://github.com/dimitri/pgloader/) for more information.
+Please refer to the related issues in the [PGLoader GitHub repository](https://github.com/dimitri/pgloader/) for more information.

-  Below is the section I needed to add to make `pgloader` work, at the time of writing.
+  Below is the section required to make `pgloader` work, at the time of writing.
 Replace the values with your own Azure SQL database credentials.

   ```plaintext
   # /etc/freetds/freetds.conf